front-commerce/developers.front-commerce.com/source/docs/advanced/theme/layouts.md

 ![An account dashboard displays the main layout, but also a navigation common to all the account pages.](./assets/account.png)
 </figure>

-In this case, the navigation is by definition a layout since it remains across the multiple pages available in the account.
+In this case, the sidebar navigation is by definition a layout since it remains across the multiple pages available in the account.
 However, it is contained in a larger layout: the one displaying the header.

 We call this an **Inner layout** because it does not get rid of the layout above it.